C-HGP/ProjectGAlarm-master/README.md

 This is my first-year entrylevel project.
 I've made this over the time of 5 days as assignment with my friend.
 This was a fun experience.
 I hope you can find use of this simple project.
+As a base for your project for example.
 I will continue to develop this as time goes on.
 This is however a working product, so I won't be adding anything in the near future.

 I plan to however to get some actual motionsensors and doormagnets working with this.